Three6ty1/leetcode-cses/arrays_hashing.md

 ### Product of Array Except Self
 - Two arrays pre and suf
-  - pre[i] = products num[j] <= i
-  - suf[i] = products num[j] >= i
+  - Init pre and suff as None for length n
+  - initialise the first values for prefix and suffix (end) as multiplication identity 1
-  - Then for each index of ans, we multiply the prefix product [i - 1] with the suffix product [i + 1] which is essentially getting the product excluding i
+  - Then for each index of ans, we multiply the prefix product [i - 1] with the suffix product [i + 1] which is essentially getting the product excluding i from left to right
-- Space O(n) approach
-  - Use accumulate nums and mul for pre and then reverse the list [::-1] reverse again for suff
-  - Get the answer with multiplication, using 1 if index is out of range
+  - Do the reverse for suffix going from right to left
+  - Build the final solution by appending pre[i] * suff[i] into res
 - Space O(1) (excluding output) approach
   - Init answer array with 1's since we're doing product
   - Since we skip each variable, we start curr at 1 and multiply ans[i] by curr.
 Then calculate the next curr by nums[i] to simulate "skipping" it